 The Free Winifred Benevolent Society is a local group that helps to maintain Winnifred Beach.
 The beach was under threat of private development and the group was the one who are leading the fight to keep the beach open for everyone and for free.

 The Winnifred beach was also featured on Anthony Bourdain‘s show Parts Unknown.

 Located near Boston bay is the rugged Boston beach.
 Here you can enjoy the rockery beaches and the big waves where you can enjoy different watersports.

 Somerset Falls is another cascading waterfall in the Portland parish.
-The admission to Somerset falls is $1,000 JMD per person and you will get to enjoy the rustic experience of the lush garden and the rugged falls.
+Admission to Somerset falls is $1,000 JMD per person and you will get to enjoy the rustic experience of the lush garden and the rugged falls.

-The Somerset falls is known for the grotto cave underneath the falls.
-The falls is best approached using the gondola.
+The Somerset falls are known for the grotto cave underneath the falls.
+The falls are best approached using the gondola.

 The Nanny falls is located in the Maroon town of Moore town in the depth and hills of the Blue and Crow Mountain range and part of the Nanny town Heritage route.